 In order to receive the benefits of ERISA §404(c), plan fiduciaries must comply with certain requirements.
-The following recommendations will help advisors and plan sponsors evaluate their efforts.
+The following recommendations will help advisors and businesses evaluate their efforts.

 Fiduciaries should follow an objective process to evaluate TDFs, understand the TDFs’ investments and fees, and periodically review them.
 Key areas of focus and questions to consider include:

 - “To” versus “through” matters.
-Off-the-shelf TDFs are not customized to the specific circumstances and characteristics of particular plans.
-Decide whether the TDFs’ glidepath of “to retirement” or “through retirement” is appropriate.
-Consider, for example, participants’ contribution and withdrawal patterns, the average retirement age, and the existence of other benefit programs, all of which can affect the investment time horizon for the TDF.
+Off-the-shelf TDFs are not customized to particular plans' specific circumstances and characteristics.
+Decide whether the TDFs’ glide path of “to retirement” or “through retirement” is appropriate.
+Consider, for example, savers’ contribution and withdrawal patterns, the average retirement age, and the existence of other benefit programs, all of which can affect the investment time horizon for the TDF.

-- Managing fees is important since they directly erode participants’ assets and they can vary significantly.
-Pre-packaged TDFs may include bundled fees including asset management fees for the various investment mandates.
+- Managing fees is important since they directly erode savers’ assets and can vary significantly.
+Pre-packaged TDFs may include bundled fees, including asset management fees for the various investment mandates.
 Bundled fees may be appropriate, but fiduciaries must understand the fee structure and components to accurately compare TDF products.
 If the expense ratios of the individual component funds are substantially less than the overall TDF, fiduciaries should ask what services and expenses make up the difference.

-- If the TDF is not pre-packaged, make sure the TDF provider understands the other benefit plans offered by the sponsor, including traditional defined benefit plans, salary levels, turnover rates, contribution rates and withdrawal patterns so that the sponsor and provider can together consider the impact of the TDF’s glidepath and asset allocations on the employee population.
+- If the TDF is not pre-packaged, make sure the TDF provider understands the other benefit plans offered by the employer, including traditional defined benefit plans, salary levels, turnover rates, contribution rates, and withdrawal patterns so that the employer and provider can together consider the impact of the TDF’s glide path and asset allocations on the employee population.

-2. Advisors Can Develop Custom ETFS to Help Plans Meet Their Fiduciary Duties and Control the Risk Exposures and Fees for Participants, but Must Be Sure They Are Appropriate For the Plan
+2. Advisors Can Develop Custom ETFs to Help Plans Meet Their Fiduciary Duties and Control the Risk Exposures and Fees for Savers, but Must Be Sure They Are Appropriate for the Plan